CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

 \subsection{RQ5: Necessity for Different Code Reasoning Tasks}

-Prior techniques such as \crux and \reval focus on explicit execution reasoning, while \name proposes two new tasks and metrics that entail execution awareness but require different aspects of code semantics understanding.
+Prior techniques, such as \crux and \reval, focus on explicit execution reasoning, while \name proposes two new tasks and metrics that entail execution awareness but require different aspects of code semantics understanding.
 To show the necessity of including implicit code reasoning tasks, we investigate whether explicit code execution reasoning (\IER) subsumes the other two tasks (\SR and \CR).

-We examined the possible overlap between the programs that individual LLMs correctly reasoned about under different code reasoning tasks.
+We examined the overlap between the programs that individual LLMs correctly reasoned about under different code reasoning tasks.
 Since \SR was evaluated only on \heval and \ceval, this experiment considers the program in these two benchmarks for a fair comparison.
 Figure~\ref{fig:comparison-reasoning} shows the results of this experiment (for \deepseek and \codellama, we selected the best-performing model in the family).
-We can see that, \textbf{on both explicit and implicit reasoning tasks, \gptf and \gemini consistently yield higher correct predictions for $53.01\%$ and $45.21\%$ of the studied programs, respectively.
+We can see that, \textbf{on both explicit and implicit reasoning tasks, \major{\claude}, \omini, and \dsr consistently yield higher correct predictions for \major{$80.14\%$}, $75.53\%$ and $75.89\%$ of the studied programs, respectively.
 For other models, the overlap becomes less prevalent}.
-For example, \deepseek-Inst-33b achieves correct predictions on $23.23\%$ of the programs across all the three reasoning tasks, and the percentage decreases to $15.25\%$ for \codellama-Inst-34b.
+For example, \deepseek-Inst-33b achieves correct predictions on $23.23\%$ of the programs across all three reasoning tasks, and the percentage decreases to $15.25\%$ for \codellama-Inst-34b.
 This study also shows that \textbf{while there is an overlap between the successful cases of the three tasks, the number of programs exclusive to each reasoning task is considerable}.
-That is, there are $19 (9.76\%)$ instances on \heval and $48 (12\%)$ on \ceval, on average and across all the models, that LLMs can \emph{explicitly} reason about them \emph{but not implicitly}.

-These results confirm \textbf{the necessity of evaluating LLMs with different code reasoning tasks rather than focusing only on code execution reasoning}.
-More importantly, these results show that \textbf{execution awareness does not necessarily improve the implicit code reasoning abilities of the model, serving as a guideline to model developers to incorporate implicit reasoning into account for the next generation of code LLMs}.
+These results confirm \textbf{the necessity of evaluating LLMs with different reasoning tasks rather than focusing only on execution reasoning}.
+These results also show that \textbf{execution awareness does not necessarily improve the implicit code reasoning abilities of the model, serving as a guideline to model developers to incorporate implicit reasoning to account for the next generation of code LLMs}.
 We believe \name is just the beginning, and more tasks can be designed on top of it to assess other aspects of code reasoning.